Downeast Rally Passage Discussion

 Vessels starting in Newport, usually find a bit more wind for sailing.
 Gentle SW winds give some nice day sails to Cuttyhunk.
 Chris Parker’s weather forecasts will be provided in Newport to all Captains.
 Chris Parker will update the Fleet Captain in Cuttyhunk, addressing sailing conditions after the Canal up to Penobscot Bay and to Rockland, including potential for fog.
 The Captains briefings in Newport will address timing for departure to have favorable current through Cuttyhunk to and through the Canal, and Canal protocols.
 Sailing from the Canal to Penobscot is generally pleasant, with favorable winds, opportunities to sight whales, and coordination with other rally boats for fishing and ship traffic.
 If there is potential for fog, the Fleet Captain will make buddy boat assignments.
 Waypoints will be provided for entering and proceeding up Penobscot Bay.
 Arrival in Maine is spectacular, approaching the classic Owls Head Lighthouse and Rockland Harbor Lighthouse as one enters Rockland harbor.
 (Do NOT approach any sleeping whales.)

-Fleet Tracking by PredictWind will be provided all along the rally route for those who have a position reporting means.
+Fleet Tracking will be provided all along the rally route for those who have a position reporting means.
 Salty Dawg Shoreside Coordinators will be accessible via Sat phone, email and cell phone when in range, to answer questions, address issues, or to relay messages from family.

 After the Rally, and a short three-day mini-cruise in Maine, boats will have the opportunity to do leisurely day-sails and exploration when heading back south, stopping at interesting ports that were passed on the passage north.
 Once the official rally has ended, you will have ample opportunity to visit southern Maine, Massachusetts and Rhode Island with your new boating friends.
 Picturesque anchorages and harbors are easy day hops away.
 Or, join the Maritime Rally and continue your adventure all the way to Cape Breton, Nova Scotia.
 In September, when the kids are back in school and the local summer cruising traffic has subsided, mooring fees may be lower.
 The Cruising Guide to The Maine Coast, by Hank and Jan Taft is a fantastic resource.
 Though currently out of print, it is worth the hunt if you can find a copy.
 Cruising Club of America has recently created its online Cruising Guide to Maine which is free and available at guides.cruisingclub.org.